 This area of concern is laid out quite clearly in 20 U.S.C. § 4071:

-Schools shall be deemed to offer a fair opportunity to students who wish to conduct a meeting within its limited open forum if such school uniformly provides that--
+Schools shall be deemed to offer a fair opportunity to students who wish to conduct a meeting within its limited open forum if such school uniformly provides that--It would allow students to use the classroom to proselytize to fellow students.

 (1) the meeting is voluntary and student-initiated;